 At NYHD, we understand that good balance means you can do the things you love most.
 With the latest in vertigo treatment options and therapies, we can create a customized treatment plan for you and your lifestyle.

-Vertigo is a feeling of spinning even when there’s movement or motion involved.
-Central dizziness, or central vertigo, is one type that is caused by a loss or change in blood flow to the central vestibular areas of the brain.
-This lapse in blood flow can be caused by certain health concerns or injuries to the brain.
-This can include things like head injuries, migraines, strokes, or infections.
-Unlike peripheral vertigo or BPPV, central dizziness can be more intense and last for longer.
-It can also cause associated symptoms like unwanted eye movements, headaches, weakness, nausea, and problems swallowing.
+However, unlike benign positional vertigo (or peripheral vertigo) which is caused by problems with the inner ear, central vertigo may be caused by a loss or change in blood flow to the central vestibular areas of the brain (near the brain stem).
+This lapse in blood flow can be caused by certain health concerns (such as blood vessel disease) or injuries to the brain or vestibular nerve.
+This can include things like head injury, migraines, strokes, peripheral vestibular disorders, or infections.
+Unlike peripheral vertigo or benign paroxysmal positional vertigo (BPPV), central vertigo can be more intense and last for longer.

 "Dr. Ariella Naim was the absolute best.
 I would recommend Dr. Naim in a heartbeat.
 Many thanks for taking such good care of me!"